NHSDigital/record-a-vaccination-guidance/app/pharmacy-group-guidance.md

 > For now, a group administrator cannot access RAVS at individual pharmacies from the CP admin interface but this feature is coming soon.

 > In the meantime, if the same person needs to be a group administrator and have access to RAVS at individual pharmacies, you could add them as a group administrator using an alias email.
 For example, if their email address is example.user@nhs.net, an alias could be example.user+admin@nhs.net.
-Emails sent to either address will arrive in the same inbox .
+Emails sent to either address will arrive in the same inbox.

 > When they log in to the CP admin interface, the group admin would need to use their alias email.